stanlemon/rest-demo-app/web/components/ng-admin/README.md

         listView.listActions(['edit', 'delete']);

     Alternately, if you pass a string, it is compiled just like an Angular template, with access to the current `entry` in the scope.
 This allows to add custom actions on each line:

-    var template = '<show-button entry="entry" entity="entity" size="xs"></show-button>'+
+        var template = '<show-button entry="entry" entity="entity" size="xs"></show-button>' +
                    '<my-custom-directive entry="entry"></my-custom-directive>';
         listView.listActions(template);

+* `batchActions(String|Array)`
+Add your own batch action directives.

+    The datagrid contains a selection column (an initial column made of checkboxes).
+Once the user selects lines, a button appears and displays the number of selected entries.
+A click on this button reveals the list of "batch actions", i.e. actions that can be performed on a selection of entries.
+By default, the only batch action available is a batch delete.

+    Add your own directives to the list of batch acctions at will.
+The scope contains a `selection` variable, which holds the current selection:

+        listView.batchActions(['delete', '<my-custom-directive selection="selection"></my-custom-directive>'])

+    To remove the list of checkboxes, simply set an empty `batchActions` list on the view:

+        listView.batchActions([])

+    *Tip*: The `selection` variable is also in the scope of the main view actions.

+        listView.actions('create', '<my-custom-directive selection="selection"></my-custom-directive>');

+* `exportFields(Array)`
+Set the fields for the CSV export function.
+By default, ng-admin uses the fields displayed in the datagrid, but you can choose to export a different set of fields.

+        listView.exportFields([
+            nga.field('id', 'number'),
+            nga.field('author'),
+            nga.field('post_id', 'reference')
+                .label('Post')
+                .map(truncate)
+                .targetEntity(post)
+                .targetField(nga.field('title').map(truncate))
+            nga.field('body', 'wysiwyg')
+                .stripTags(true)
+        ]);

 ## Fields